thunderbird89/esf/stories/story-knock-knock.md

 Another pause.

-> "Engineering sections—I know what I'm asking of you.
+> "Engineering sections - I know what I'm asking of you.
 Keep these ships moving.
-Navigation—plot the fastest possible route, even if it bends every regulation in the book.
-All combat personnel—prepare for immediate engagement upon arrival.
+Navigation - plot the fastest possible route, even if it bends every regulation in the book.
+All combat personnel - prepare for immediate engagement upon arrival.
 We don't get time to rest, we don't get time to refit.
 We hit them the moment we're in range."

 She took a breath.

 > "Earth is counting on us.
 Our families are counting on us.
-The people who are fighting right now, buying us time with their lives—they're counting on us.
+The people who are fighting right now, buying us time with their lives - they're counting on us.
 We will not let them down.
 Trager out."

 The bridge was silent for a moment, then Lieutenant Commander Park spoke up.

 > "Ma'am, I've optimized the route.
 We can shave forty-three minutes off the transit time if we skip some standard deceleration protocols at the gates.
-It's risky, but—"
+It's risky, but - "

 > "Do it," Trager said.
 "Every minute matters."